Ndosie/SheetMessenger/README.md

 ## Contributing / Next steps

+- Add icons which are compatible with WhatsApp
 - Enable users to use different formats for columns
 - Add automated tests for the parsing logic (node script that uses `xlsx` to parse sample files).
-- Add a small UI indicator while parsing large files.
 - Improve error messages for corrupt or unsupported workbooks.